-- The Jews who said 'no’ to Putin
+- The Jews Who Said ‘No’ to Putin

-- Quebec premier defends candidate accused of anti-Semitism
+- Quebec Candidate Accused of anti-Semitism

 The men assaulted Rabbi Hillel Cohen, who runs the Ukrainian branch of the Hatzalah emergency services organization, on the street, his wife, Racheli Cohen, told JTA.